-5 See Ball Bearings and Parts Thereof from France, Germany, and Italy: Final Results of Antidumping Duty Administrative Reviews; 2010-2011, 77 FR 73415 (December 10, 2012), and accompanying Issues and Decision Memorandum at Comment 1; see also Apex Frozen Foods Private Ltd. v.
+&lt;sup>14 See Ball Bearings and Parts Thereof from France, Germany, and Italy: Final Results of Antidumping Duty Administrative Reviews; 2010-2011, 77 FR 73415 (December 10, 2012), and accompanying Issues and Decision Memorandum (IDM) at Comment 1; see also Apex Frozen Foods Private Ltd. v.
 United States, 37 F. Supp.
-3d 1286 (Ct.
-Int'l Trade 2014); see also JBF RAK LLC v.
-United States, 790 F.3d 1358.
-1363-65 (Fed.
+3d 1286 (CIT 2014); and JBF RAK LLC v.
+United States, 790 F. 3d 1358, 1363-65 (Fed.
 Cir.
-2015) ("{t}he fact that the statute is silent with regard to administrative reviews does not preclude Commerce from filling gaps in the statue to properly calculate and assign antidumping duties") (citations omitted).
+2015) ("{t}} he fact that the statute is silent with regard to administrative reviews does not preclude Commerce from filling gaps in the statute to properly calculate and assign antidumping duties") (citations omitted).

-6 See, e.g., Xanthan Gum from the People's Republic of China: Final Determination of Sales at Less Than Fair Value, 78 FR 33351 (June 4, 2013); Steel Concrete Reinforcing Bar from Mexico: Final Determination of Sales at Less Than Fair Value and Final Affirmative Determination of Critical Circumstances, 79 FR 54967 (September 15, 2014); or Welded Line Pipe from the Republic of Turkey: Final Determination of Sales at Less Than Fair Value, 80 FR 61362 (October 13, 2015).
+&lt;sup>15 See, e.g., Xanthan Gum from the People's Republic of China: Final Determination of Sales at Less Than Fair Value, 78 FR 33351 (June 4, 2013); Steel Concrete Reinforcing Bar from Mexico: Final Determination of Sales at Less Than Fair Value and Final Affirmative Determination of Critical Circumstances, 79 FR 54967 (September 15, 2014); or Welded Line Pipe from the Republic of Turkey: Final Determination of Sales at Less Than Fair Value, 80 FR 61362 (October 13, 2015).

-margin.
+The differential pricing analysis used in these preliminary results examines whether there exists a pattern of EPs (or CEPs) for comparable merchandise that differ significantly among purchasers, regions, or time periods.
+The analysis evaluates all export sales by purchaser, region and time period to determine whether a pattern of prices that differ significantly exists.
+If such a pattern is found, then the differential pricing analysis evaluates whether such differences can be taken into account when using the average-to-average method to calculate the weighted-average dumping margin.
 The analysis incorporates default group definitions for purchasers, regions, time periods, and comparable merchandise.
 Purchasers are based on the reported consolidated customer codes.
 Regions are defined using the reported destination code (i.e., zip code) and are grouped into regions based upon standard definitions published by the U.S. Census Bureau.
 Time periods are defined by the quarter within the period of review based upon the reported date of sale.
-For purposes of analyzing sales transactions by purchaser, region and time period, comparable merchandise is defined using the product control number and all characteristics of the U.S. sales, other than purchaser, region and time period, that Commerce uses in making comparisons between EPs (or CEPs) and NV for the individual dumping margins.
+For purposes of analyzing sales transactions by purchaser, region, and time period, comparable merchandise is defined using the product control number and all characteristics of the U.S. sales, other than purchaser, region, and time period, that Commerce uses in making comparisons between EPs (or CEPs) and NV for the individual dumping margins.